Narfinsel/Candlestick-Pattern-Scanner/README.md

 }
 ```

-<p><strong>Step 5.</strong> Everything is set-up.
-Use both objects and the most recently detected reversal pattern (bullish / bearish) in logical algorithm to determine trading outcome.</p>
+<p><strong>Step 5.</strong> Everything is set up.
+Use both objects and the most recently detected reversal pattern (bullish / bearish) in your code logic for the algorithm, to determine trading outcome.</p>

 ```MQL5
 bool validateOpenBuy (){